 - Restless legs syndrome (RLS) – The overwhelming urge to move your legs at night, usually in response to feelings of tingling, burning, achiness or itching.

 - Sleep apnea – Having breathing pauses during sleep that last at least 10 seconds.
 Typical symptoms include loud snoring, gasping and choking noises.

 An important part of treatment is determining what’s causing your sleep disorder.
 Trouble sleeping is often linked to another condition, such as Alzheimer’s disease, depression, anxiety, substance abuse and chronic pain.
 However, some sleep disorders happen on their own.

 Our team of board certified sleep specialists treat the cause and create a personalized plan to improve your sleep.
 Tips for getting good sleep include:

 - Exercise regularly

-Goshen Sleep Disorders Center is an accredited lab by the American Academy of Sleep Medicine and a member of the National Sleep Foundation.
+Goshen Sleep Disorders Center is an accredited lab by the American Academy of Sleep Medicine.
 We are committed to providing the expert treatment and resources you need to get a good night’s sleep.

-Talk with your doctor about seeing a board certified sleep specialist at Goshen Sleep Disorders Center.
+Talk with your doctor about seeing a board certified sleep specialist at Goshen Sleep & Allergy Medicine.